omotesand/play_app/README.md

 (Also, you can see the application movie below.)

 # Let's play with sentiment analysis AI ! 🧠
-This is Spring Boot web application using sentiment analysis AI.
+This is Spring Boot (Java) web application using sentiment analysis AI.
 The movie is here.
 You can check application overview. 👇

 https://user-images.githubusercontent.com/100463080/170863455-86ae31dc-fd3d-4f10-9e63-000576a5dee6.mp4

+- In the top page, you can see the explanation, what king of and how to use, of this application.
+- In the step 1 (the second page), you select sentiment type from three options, that is positive, neutral, or negative.
+- In the step 2 (the third page), you select a theme from pulldown menu, and input text following the theme.
+- In the finish (the fourth page), you can see the results, the score analyzed by AI and your rank which is drawn in the chart.

 # Technology
 - Java 11.0.2